physicsuniverse/Scalarized_Weyl/README.md

 ## Pre-installation<a name="pre-installation"></a>

 Before using the code in this repository, please ensure that you have the following software and packages installed:
 - [Mathematica](https://www.wolfram.com/mathematica/): We utilize the free Wolfram Kernel to run the code.
-You can also run the code with Mathematica notebook, just copy the code inside the .ipynb file, and things will work just like they are in the .ipynb files.
+You can also run the code with Mathematica notebook, just copy the code inside the .ipynb file, and things will work very much like in the .ipynb files.
 - [Jupyter Notebook](https://jupyter.org/): This acts as the front end for executing the code.
 - [WolframLanguageForJupyter](https://github.com/WolframResearch/WolframLanguageForJupyter): Install this package to enable the integration of the Wolfram Language with Jupyter Notebook.